PCSX2/pcsx2-net-www/docs/troubleshooting/windows.md

 sidebar_position: 3
 ---

-Here are some known Windows-specific issue that can happen to PCSX2
+Here are some known Windows-specific issue that can occur.

 ## Missing "MSVCP140.dll"